Physical Activity is closely related to better health.

 Children with physical disabilities are at risk of not participating in any form of physical activity.

 Family games such as horseshoes or bocce may be modified for children with various physical limitations.
 Adapted kickball, balloon volleyball, seated volleyball, adaptive skiing, wheelchair basketball, and the Wii Fit are other great suggestions.
+View more about how children with disabilities can stay active.

 Obesity and Weight Management